RommelTJ/docker_and_kubernetes_notes/complete_guide/s07-deployment-using-aws/01_CI_and_deployments_with_AWS.md

 * We need to expose the port.
   * With docker run, we manually expose the port (`-p 3000:3000`).
   * To expose the port in AWS EBS, we update the Dockerfile.prod with an `EXPOSE` instruction.

+## Workflow with GitHub

+* After pushing to main, TravisCI pushes updates to Elastic Beanstalk.
+* Application is now deployed.
+* Demonstrated the full flow.